jito-foundation/restaking/docs/index.md

 ---
-title: Jito (Re)Staking Overview
+title: Jito (Re)staking Overview
 category: Jekyll
 layout: post
 weight: 1
 ---

-**Jito (Re)Staking** is a multi-asset staking protocol for node consensus networks (NCNs).
-It provides a universal framework for staking SPL tokens to decentralized systems on Solana, with flexibility baked in at every level.
+**Jito (Re)staking** is a universal staking protocol for decentralized networks called node consensus networks (NCNs) built on Solana.
+It provides a framework for deploying NCNs and staking SPL tokens to them, with flexibility baked in at every level.
+Altogether, Jito (Re)staking is a coordination protocol for developers to build external networks that use the Solana runtime to enforce custom proof of stake protocol.

-The system consists of two programs: the **Restaking Program**, which acts as an onchain registry for NCNs and Operators, and the **Vault Program**, which manages tokenized stake through Vault Receipt Tokens (VRTs).
-Both of these programs use flexible admin models.
+The protocol coordinates stake and rewards between three main participants: NCNs, Vaults, and Operators.
+Developers register NCNs with custom rules.
+Operators perform arbitrary logic defined by the NCN, whether that’s processing data, orchestrating or coordination tasks, running models, or verifying offchain inputs.
+Vaults hold staked SPL tokens and delegate them to Operators.
 NCNs, Operators, and Vaults can define who they interact with and under what conditions.

-At the core of the protocol are 3 roles: NCNs, Vaults, and Operators.
-Developers register NCNs with custom rules.
-The Operator(s) performs (perform) arbitrary logic defined by the NCN, whether that’s processing data, running models, or verifying offchain inputs.
-The vaults hold staked SPL tokens and delegate them to Operators.
-The Restaking program and the Vault Program act as the coordination layer, managing delegation and execution across the system.
+The system consists of two programs: the **Restaking Program** (`RestkWeAVL8fRGgzhfeoqFhsqKRchg6aa1XrcH96z4Q`), which acts as an onchain registry for NCNs and Operators, and the **Vault Program** (`Vau1t6sLNxnzB7ZDsef8TLbPLfyZMYXH8WTNqUdm9g8`), which manages tokenized stake through Vault Receipt Tokens (VRTs) between participants.
+Both of these programs gives developers the flexibility to customize network operations and various administrative authorities, including appointing stake delegators, setting fees, making protocol upgrades, and updating supported tokens.
+Together, the Restaking program and the Vault Program  manage stake delegations across the system.

 ![img.png](/assets/images/ncn.png)

 ### Onchain Coordination, Offchain Execution

-Jito (Re)Staking is an onchain registry of services, stakers, and node operators built on Solana.
-Its core design separates execution and coordination: services run offchain, while consensus and enforcement happen onchain.
+Jito (Re)staking is an onchain registry of services, stakers, and node operators on Solana.
+Its design separates core network services and coordination:

 - All core activity (computation, validation, data collection) happens offchain.
-- All coordination (stake delegation, voting, rewards) is tracked, maintained, and enforced onchain.
+- All coordination (stake delegation, voting, rewards distributions) is tracked, maintained, and enforced onchain.

 This split enables scalability and flexibility for developers while retaining cryptoeconomic guarantees from Solana’s base layer.
-It makes it easier to bootstrap decentralized networks of economically aligned operators and stakers, without building infrastructure from scratch or relying on high emissions.
-Effectively, this model creates a more efficient and cost effective security model (For example, one set of staked tokens can secure multiple services) and unlocks more effective capital allocation toward core development.
+It makes it easier to bootstrap distributed networks of economically aligned operators and stakers, without building infrastructure from scratch or relying on high emissions.
+Effectively, this model creates a more efficient and cost effective security model (e.g. one set of staked tokens can secure multiple services) and allows teams to allocate moreresources toward core development.

 ## Core Components

 ### Node Consensus Network (NCN)

-An NCN is a decentralized service or network that reaches onchain consensus on offchain data or workloads.
-This may include oracles, DePIN services, bridges, co-processors, or new chains.
-In most cases, NCNs will also include their own custom onchain programs to define consensus logic, handle submissions, or verify work.
-Jito (Re)Staking comprises two different on-chain programs.
-The restaking program (`RestkWeAVL8fRGgzhfeoqFhsqKRchg6aa1XrcH96z4Q`) handles relations between Operators and NCNs, and the Vault Program (`Vau1t6sLNxnzB7ZDsef8TLbPLfyZMYXH8WTNqUdm9g8`) that facilitates staking and delegating assets to make the NCNs function.
+An NCN is a decentralized network that reaches consensus on offchain data or workloads and updates onchain state.
+These networks may include oracle networks, DePIN services, bridges, co-processors, or new chains.
+In most cases, NCNs will include their own custom onchain programs to handle proof submissions, verify work, and distribute rewards.
+Consensus can take place onchain or offchain.

 ### Vaults